-Early COPD detection could help lung cancer diagnosisNovember 16th, 2011 in Diseases, Conditions, Syndromes
+Early COPD detection could help lung cancer diagnosisNovember 16, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Early screening of patients with chronic obstructive pulmonary disease (COPD) may help to detect lung cancer at an earlier stage, according to a new study.

 The news comes on World COPD Day, which aims to improve awareness of the condition and care of people with COPD around the world.

 COPD and lung cancer are major worldwide health problems that are on the increase.
 According to the World Health Organization (WHO), COPD is the fourth biggest killer in the world and lung cancer the seventh.

 Although scientists have known that these two diseases are linked, it has only been in the last decade that they have begun to understand the genetic interactions that connect the two diseases.

 In the new study, the researchers sought to review a number of research papers from the last 20 years that looked at how lung cancer was associated with COPD and how important early detection of COPD was for lung cancer surveillance.

 Their analysis revealed that COPD patients are more likely to develop lung cancer compared to current or former smokers with normal lung function.
 Approximately 1% of patients with COPD develop lung cancer each year, while only 0.2% of patients with normal lung function develop the disease.
 This represents a 5-fold increased risk of lung cancer amongst COPD patients.

 The results also suggested that testing the lung function of former and active smokers could help to identify COPD at an early stage.
 If COPD is identified, these patients should then be monitored by CT scan to help with the early detection of lung cancer.